-A subsurface drip system is like an aerobic system, but it uses drip lines instead of lateral lines so that the soil under the drainfield is not overwhelmed.
-This system consists of a trash/dose combo tank, an aerobic treatment tank, and a drip drainfield.
+This system consists of a trash/dose combo tank, an aerobic treatment tank, and an OSCAR drip coil field.
 The tanks must be placed accordingly so that they are downhill from the home/building's plumbing.
 Waste enters one of two separate compartments in the trash/dose tank.
 As the compartment fills, waste flows through the outlet to the aerobic treatment tank.
 Here, an aeration pump constantly pumps air into the effluent to speed up the bio-microbial treatment process.
 Then the effluent is transported back to the trash/dose tank, where it enters the second chamber (pump chamber).
-Further settling occurs in the pump chamber, ensuring that the pump does not send solid material to the drainfield.
+Further settling occurs in the pump chamber, ensuring that the pump does not send solid material to the drain field.